 There are many opportunities for establishing community woodlands across Wales.
 Some groups are able to purchase small neglected woodlands for modest sums, others have succeeded in raising substantial funds to purchase large productive woodlands.

 Many land owning agencies are keen to encourage more community involvement in their woodlands and have dedicated schemes to enable groups to create community woodlands on their land, often through management agreements.
-These landowners include: Welsh Government, local authorities, Woodland Trust, private woodland owners, the Wales Wildlife Trust and Woodlands.co.uk.
+These landowners include: Welsh Government, local authorities, Woodland Trust, private woodland owners, the Wales Wildlife Trust amongst others.

 Llais y Goedwig is happy to offer advice on a case by case basis.
-Contact Llais y Goedwig through the Network Coordinator for assistance including introductions.
+Contact Llais y Goedwig for assistance through our development officers and resources.

-The Llais y Goedwig Resources, created by member also has a growing number of useful Llais y Goedwig publications and other documents, including a database of land owners, and an advisory note ‘Managing woodlands with a community – a guide for landowners’.
+The Llais y Goedwig Resources, created by members has a number of useful publications and other documents including an advisory note ‘Managing woodlands with a community – a guide for landowners’.

-Many local authorities across Wales have substantial holdings of woodlands.
+Many local authorities in Wales have substantial holdings of woodlands.
 There is no dedicated scheme for community engagement in the management of local authority woodlands of the type developed by NRW.